 Acquisition of a right to benefits

 Eligibility commences on the day following the legal situation of unemployment, but claims must be made within 15 days of this date.
-Application automatically registers the claimant as a job seeker, if registration has not already taken place.
+Application requires that the claimant registers as a job seeker, if registration has not already taken place.
 Also, the activity agreement referred to in Article 3 of Law 3/2023 of 28 February on Employment must also be signed on the date of the application.

 Where an application is filed after the deadline, the right to benefits commences from the date of the application and the claimant loses benefits for the number of days that have elapsed since the date when the right to benefits would have commenced had the application been filed within the deadline and the day on which the application was actually filed).

-When the period of unused annual paid holidays has not been not taken before the end of the employment relationship, or before the end of the working season in the case of permanent-intermittent employees, the legally unemployed status and the entry into force of the right to benefits commences upon the termination of this period, as long as these benefits are requested within 15 days of said termination.
+Where a claimant has unused annual paid vacations (not taken before the end of the contract, or before the end of the working season in the case of intermittent permanent employees), the legal unemployment situation and the acquisition of a right to benefits commences on termination of this period, as long as these benefits are requested within 15 days of the said termination.
 This period must be recorded in the Company Certificate.